-The 2020 Edelman Trust Barometer - that polled more than 34,000 people in 28 countries - reports that businesses are trusted to be more ethical than governments.
+The 2020 Edelman Trust Barometer - which polled more than 34,000 people in 28 countries - reports that businesses are trusted to be more ethical than governments.
 In other words, people look up to corporations to help solve society’s most pressing problems.

-The term corporate social responsibility (CSR) was coined by Dr. Howard Bowen in the early 50s, when he asserted that business leaders have a moral obligation to address key societal problems.
+The term corporate social responsibility (CSR) was coined by Dr Howard Bowen in the early 50s when he asserted that business leaders have a moral obligation to address key societal problems.
 Since then, CSR has become a catchall of corporate donations, cause marketing, responsible sourcing, employee matching, and environmental sustainability.

 Despite its prevalence, CSR or any form of corporate philanthropy is effective only when there is ardent buy-in from the leadership and is executed using employee participation.
 In essence, these social initiatives need to signal corporate ethics, morality, and integrity - for an organisation to become truly ‘purpose-driven ’.
 Leaders who build this ‘purpose’ into their organizations will create better companies and in turn, communities.

 Having the workforce involved in these ‘purpose-driven’ social initiatives contributes to creating employee engagement, commitment, and organisational citizenship.
 This PwC survey shows that 88% of millennials want to work for a company that has a larger social purpose.

 Steve Enyeart, President of First National Capital tells, “offering our employees the opportunity to direct philanthropic efforts builds team equity and engagement.”
 Let us look at how a few of the world's top organisations strengthen their philanthropy lever through employee participation:

 In a study on how ‘Corporate Citizenship Impacts Employee Engagement’, employees stated that offering energy efficiency initiatives was the most significant social activity their employer could take part in.